 If you have any questions about these scales, please post it in the comments section below; I’ll be glad to help you out.

 And, if you want to take your jazz guitar playing further, check out my free Beginner’s Guide to Jazz Guitar eBook.

-Looking for more jazz guitar lessons?
+Looking for more jazz guitar lessons to become a jazz scale guitar pro?
 Check out these articles and tutorials!